[This review was submitted to Free Inquiry Magazine]

 microbiology, executive editor of a major publishing house and author under various

 pseudonyms, of about eighty books.
-His latest published work is
+His latest published work is Bunny and Claude, a

 dark novella.